Samyssmile/spring-rocket/README.md

 # Spring-Rocket

 This is a Spring-Boot 2 bootstrap Project with some default features.
-Just clone and start build your app.
+Just clone and start building your app.

 ## Requirements ##
 * Java 11